-Compared to 2020, the only way was up for global box office in April 2021, but what a difference a year, and some major releases, makes.
+Compared to 2020, the only way was up for the global box office in April 2021, but what a difference a year, and some major releases, make.
 According to Gower Street’s latest Global Box Office Tracker (GBOT), April delivered global theatrical takings of $1.1 billion – up on March’s $0.9 billion.

 The stacked bar graph on the left shows total box office levels split out by the three key global markets: Domestic, China, and International (excluding China).
 The pie chart indicates the current deficit compared to the average of the past three (pre-pandemic) years (2017-2019) and where those losses are currently coming from.
 The bar graph on the bottom right displays the percentage drops globally.

-With the COVID-19 pandemic shuttering over 99% of global movie theatres by the beginning of April 2020, there was no question April 2021 would perform better.
+With the COVID-19 pandemic shuttering over 99% of global movie theatres by the beginning of April 2020, there was no question that April 2021 would perform better.
 The month began and closed with 64% of global movie theatres (measured by market share) operating, although the make-up of those numbers was slightly altered.

 The Domestic market started April with 57% of theatres by market share reporting business.
 This had risen to 62% by month-end.
 In contrast, the International market (excluding China, which held steady at 94%) dipped from 51% to 48% over the same period.
-Despite gains in both EMEA (22% rising to 24%) and Latin America (42% rising to 47%), international numbers were hit hard by Asia Pacific (excluding China) dropping from 94% to 81%.
-This change came right at the end of the month as Japan announced a new state of emergency impacting venues in Tokyo, Osaka, Kyoto and Hyogo prefectures.
+Despite gains in both EMEA (22% rising to 24%) and Latin America (42% rising to 47%), international numbers were hit hard by the Asia Pacific (excluding China) dropping from 94% to 81%.
+This change came right at the end of the month as Japan announced a new state of emergency impacting venues in Tokyo, Osaka, Kyoto, and Hyogo prefectures.